 Mountain bikes are rugged, heavy bikes meant to handle the wear and tear associated with riding down rough, uneven terrain.

 They typically feature shocks in both the front and rear.

-The handlebars are straight and the tires are much larger and heavier than road or hybrid bike tires.
+The handlebars are straight, and the tires are much larger and heavier than road or hybrid bike tires.

 Touring bikes look a bit like mountain bikes in the body, but they are significantly lighter.

-Designed to allow riders to go on several hundred mile tours (a bike ride across the country, for example), touring bikes have a long wheelbase for comfort.
+Designed to allow riders to go on several hundred mile trips (a bike ride across the country, for example), touring bikes have a long wheelbase for comfort.
 While they are highly functional, they are not as maneuverable as a mountain or road bike.

 Electric bikes feature a traditional bicycle frame that has been modified to include an electric motor.
 On an electric bike, the rider can either pedal the bike or use a throttle to access the motor drive.

 Popular among commuters and in-town riders, these electric bikes are fun and ideal for hilly areas where pedaling can be tough.